 While in Dakar in Senegal, we went to a concert of Senegalese world music star Baaba Maal and were utterly captivated by his tama drum player Massamba Diop.
 So after the concert, approached him to see if he was up for being recorded and being part of Orchestra of Samples – and of course he was!

-And on a completely separate night, we also saw an amazing performance from Grammy Award nominated ‘Bassekou Kouyaté & Ngoni Ba‘ from Mali and were blown away by their on-stage energy, not to mention the virtuosity Bassekou Kouyaté himself!
-After the show, by chance, we ran into his brother Oumar Kouyaté, also one of band, and asked him if he’d like to join the project too.
-Oumar also plays Ngoni (the small west African guitar).
+And on a completely separate night, we saw an amazing performance from Grammy Award nominated Bassekou Kouyaté from Mali and were blown away by their on-stage energy, not to mention the virtuosity of Kouyaté himself!
+After the show, as we were leaving, we ran into his brother Oumar Kouyaté, also one of band, and so asked him if he’d like to join the project too – and he did, there and then (luckily our hotel was near to get the camera)!
+Like his brother, Oumar also plays ngoni – the small 6-string West African guitar.

-Thanks to the French Institute in Dakar
+With many thanks to the French Institute in Dakar.